Ripped {\Lambda}CDM: an observational contender to the consensus cosmological model: Acknowledgements

 \section{Acknowledgements}

 RL and MBL are supported by the Basque Government Grant IT1628-22.
 RL is also supported by Grant PID2021-123226NB-I00 (funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”).
 This article is based upon work from COST Action CA21136 Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse) supported by COST (European Cooperation in Science and Technology).
 MBL is also supported by the Basque Foundation of Science Ikerbasque and by Grant PID2020-114035GB-100 (MINECO/AEI/FEDER, UE).
+RL is also supported by Generalitat Valenciana through research project PROMETEO/2020/079.